fl2ma/docs-csv-importer/docs/install/docker.md

 # Docker

-There are two ways to use the CSV importer with Docker.
+There are a few ways to use the CSV importer with Docker.

+There are some *gotchas* when it comes to Docker and IP addresses, so please check out the instructions at the bottom of the page.

 ## Run as a web server